ugumori/lambda_minimum_serverless_api/README.md

 ![SwaggerUI](./capcap.png)

 # More details
-More details are explained in the following article
+More details are explained in the following article.

 https://qiita.com/ugu/items/ffcff085daa4536444dc